openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    Event action = An event is generated to notify user about the request status (success/failure) to update tags for the AWS resource.

-#### Delete tags scenarios
-Tags are deleted when the user sets the user-defined tag value to an empty string in `.spec.platformSpec.aws.resourceTags`.
-Also refer to `Precedence` scenario to understand cases where deletion of user-defined tags is not allowed .

-For example,

-Existing tag for AWS resource = `key_infra1 = value_old`

-New tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 =`

-Action = Existing tag for AWS resource is deleted.

-Final tag set to AWS resource = deleted

-Event action = An event is generated to notify user about the request status (success/failure) to delete tags for the AWS resource.

 #### Precedence scenarios
 1) User-defined tags on kube resources MUST continue to take precedence during create and update.
-User-defined tags found on kube resources must not be deleted by methods described in `Delete tags scenarios`.
    A warning is generated to inform the user about action not being applied on the list of user tags.

    For example,